Use the Tab and Up, Down arrow keys to select menu items.

 This course provides a foundation of statistics and mathematics from a user’s point of view.
 The emphasis is on sensible and correct use of statistical and mathematical tools in real-life problems.
 It will assume elementary levels of competence in mathematics.
 Microsoft Excel™ will be used as a tool within the course.This course has been developed using a competency-based structure.
 As the material is almost entirely based on skill development, this is best learnt at a mastery level.
 This means that you are expected to “master” the material, as shown by a pass cut-off mark of 80% for the lab quizzes.

-At the end of this course, students will be able to:Use Excel to perform numerical and statistical calculations and produce diagrams and graphs.understand and use a range of basic statistical concepts in- data analysis: uncertainty, variation, summary statistics;- probability: the meaning of probability, sets, events and distributions;- estimation: samples, populations, parameters, estimates and uncertainty;perform and interpret a range of basic statistical procedures in- data analysis: summary statistics and graphics;- probability: calculations and identification/application of distributions;- estimation: estimation of parameters and confidence intervals;solve equations that describe various physical phenomena encountered in science and engineering- use basic algebra to simplify expressions and rearrange equations- solve both linear and non-linear equations- apply trigonometry to simple geometric calculations- use the rules of exponents- understand and describe how derivatives and integrals relate to graphical functions (slope of and area under curves)- apply equations used to calculate the area and volume of physical objects- recognise the crucial differences between x-y scatter and line plots for plotting data in Excel - be able to determine the equation of a line of best fit for both linear and non-linear data using Excel x-y plots- use Excel to calculate an equation for a range of values for at least one of the variables, and to plot an equation for comparison with a given data set- plot appropriate parts (groups of variables) from an equation onto the x and y axes of a graph to test the fit of given data to the equation (“model”)- qualitatively describe the relative effects of changing the variables in an equation
+Students who pass this course will be able to:Use Excel to perform numerical and statistical calculations and produce diagrams and graphs.Understand a range of basic statistical concepts ino data analysis: uncertainty, variation, summary statistics;o probability: the meaning of probability, sets, events and distributions;o estimation: samples, populations, parameters, estimates and uncertainty;Perform and/or interpret basic statistical procedures involvingo data analysis: summary statistics and graphics;o probability: calculations and random variables;o estimation: estimation of population parameters and confidence intervals;Use equations and formulae that describe various physical phenomena encountered in science and engineeringo use basic algebra to simplify expressions and rearrange equationso solve both linear and non-linear equationso apply trigonometry to simple geometric calculationso use the rules of exponentso interpret the slope and area under a curve in an applied context (such as acceleration, velocity, displacement)o calculate an approximation to the area under a curveo apply equations used to calculate the area and volume of physical objectso recognise the differences between x-y scatter and line plots for plotting data in Excel o be able to determine the equation of a line of best fit for linear data using Excelo use Excel to calculate an equation for a range of values for at least one of the variables, and to plot an equation for comparison with a given data seto qualitatively describe the relative effects of changing the variables in an equation

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: